 TheFitLife Nordic Walking Trekking Poles - 2 Packs with Antishock and Quick Lock...

-• Built to last: We use 6 series Aluminum to make the Strongest & Lightest Poles in the Outdoor Market
+• Built to last: We use 6 series Aluminum to make the more stronger and lighter hiking poles in the outdoor market. they can reduce...

-• Extendable: Our poles feature our Quick Lock so you can collapse or extend your poles from 26" (65 cm) all the way to 53" (135 cm)...
+• Extendable: Our poles feature our quick lock so you can collapsible or extend your poles from 26" (65 cm) all the way to 53" (135...

 TREKOLOGY Trek-Z Collapsible Hiking & Trekking Poles - Balance Support for...